Chicago woman gets 50 years for beating death of son in Iowa

 DAVENPORT, Iowa (AP) - A woman from Chicago has been sentenced to 50 years in prison on charges stemming from the beating death of her 5-year-old son in Iowa.

 Jacqueline Rambert, 26, was sentenced Friday in Davenport, court records said.
-She’d pleaded guilty to child endangerment resulting in death and child endangerment-multiple acts.
+She pleaded guilty to child endangerment resulting in death and child endangerment-multiple acts.
 Prosecutors agreed to drop a murder charge in return for her pleas.

-Rambert also had agreed to testify against her co-defendant and former boyfriend, Tre Henderson.
+As part of her plea deal, Rambert testified against her co-defendant and former boyfriend, Tre Henderson.
 He was convicted Feb.
 13 of first-degree murder and other crimes.
 The 28-year-old is scheduled to be sentenced April 1 to life in prison without possibility of parole.

 Henderson and Rambert were charged with child endangerment for failing to seek prompt medical attention for the boy, authorities have said.